-For Parte G, do one (01) topic/project specifically assigned to you.
+For Parte G, do one (01) topic/project specifically assigned to you (First syllable of your first and first syllable of your last name. i.e.: María Martínez = Mar.
+Mar.).
 Please submit your assignment and your answer key in the master document and a separate copy including only your topic with its corresponding answer key.
 There are tone of websites that can help you create a good wordsearh, crosswords...
 Your words, definitions... should be in Spanish and taken from the Spanish version of the book.
 Make sure your words, definitions... are taken from different chapters of the book.
 If you prefer, you can create two or three versions or levels of the same game: Novice-Advance...

-92. Kayla Anderson WORD SEARCH - House on Mango Street
+92. Zoe.
+Fit.
+WORD SEARCH - House on Mango Street